 - Appropriate test scores are one of many factors utilized in rendering admission decisions.

-- The Graduate Programs Office recommends that students sit for the GMAT exam no later than one month prior to the application deadline to ensure timely reporting of scores.
-Scores typically take 3-4 weeks to report to the Toulouse Graduate School.
+- The Graduate Programs Office recommends that students sit for the GMAT or GRE exam no later than one month prior to the application deadline to ensure timely reporting of scores.

 Graduate Non-Degree (GNDE) Option